Clemson University: Clemson University Honors College

 The Clemson University Honors College focuses on education for highly motivated, academically talented students.
-Entrance to the college is very competitive, with only 250 incoming freshmen accepted each year with an average SAT score of 1400 or higher and finished in the top 3% of their high school graduating class.
+Entrance to college is very competitive, with only 250 incoming freshmen accepted each year with an average SAT score of 1400 or higher and finishing in the top 3% of their high school graduating class.
 The college was founded in 1962 and originally named for John C. Calhoun, a South Carolina native and politician, who was the vice president of the United States from 1825 to 1832.

 College of Education

-The College of Education is Clemson's newest college.
-It is centered in the famous Tillman Hall.
-The college has some 600 undergraduate students, and 600 graduate students, with the mission to embrace the diverse faculty, staff, and students and provide them with a diverse set of experiences.
+The College of Education is Clemson's newest college, and is centered in Tillman Hall.
+The college has some 600 undergraduate students and 600 graduate students, and the mission is to embrace the diverse faculty, staff, and students and provide them with a diverse set of experiences.
 The COE also houses the Call Me MISTER Program and the Moore Scholars.

-On June 12, 2020, university trustees petitioned the state legislature for authorization to rename Tillman Hall.
-“Pitchfork” Ben Tillman was a governor and U.S. senator who used virulent racism to dominate South Carolina politics after Reconstruction.

 Graduate school

 The Graduate School offers more than 100 graduate degree programs in 85 disciplines on the college's main campus and at sites such as Clemson at the Falls and the Clemson University International Center for Automotive Research in Greenville, the Clemson Architecture Center in the historic Cigar Factory in Charleston, the Restoration Institute in North Charleston, as well as some online/distance-learning programs.
 Many of the graduate programs are highly ranked nationally, and the school offers several unique interdisciplinary programs.